HealthCatalyst/healthcatalyst.github.io/index.md

 ## Welcome

-Fabric is a set of components/micro-services for healthcare.
+Fabric is a set of micro-services for healthcare.
 You can pick and choose only the services you want and install them via docker.

 ### What do you need?